-Built in 2012, by Main Iron Works of Houma, Louisiana (hull #432) as the Chesapeake Coast for Dann Marine Towing of Chesapeake City, Maryland.
+Built in 2012, by Main Iron Works of Houma, Louisiana (hull #432) as the Chesapeake Coast for the Dann Marine Towing Company of Chesapeake City, Maryland.

-Powered by two Caterpillar 3512B diesel engines, with Reintjes reduction gears at a ratio of 6:1, with shaft brakes.
-Turning two Hung Shen propellers, mounted in Rice kort nozzles, with triple vane rudders for a rated 3,000 horsepower.
+Powered by two, Caterpillar 3512B diesel engines.
+With Reintjes reduction gears, at a ratio of 6:1.
+Turning two, 79(in) by 76(in), Hung Shen, fixed pitch propellers, mounted in Rice kort nozzles.
+With triple vane rudders, for a rated 3,000 horsepower.

-Her electrical service is provided by two Caterpillar diesel generators.
-The tug's capacities are 72,000 gallons of fuel oil, and 18,800 gallons of potable water.
+Her electrical service is provided by two, Caterpillar C4.4 generator sets.
+The tug's capacities are 72,000 gallons of fuel oil, 750 gallons of lube oil, 500 gallons of waste oil, and 18,800 gallons of potable water.

-The tug's towing equipment consists of an INTERcon SD175 single drum, towing winch outfitted with 2,000(ft) of 1.75(in) towing wire.
+The tug's towing equipment consists of a single drum, INTERcon SD175, towing winch.
+Outfitted with 2,000(ft) of 1.75(in) towing wire.
 Her hull is outfitted with two Push Knees that stand 25(ft) above the water line.
-On the bow, she is fitted with two 60 ton, Nabrico push winches, led through two Nabrico deck sheaves.
+On the bow, she is fitted with two 60 ton, Nabrico push winches.